 Because infants are affected by fluid loss so quickly, it's always best to call your pediatrician as soon as you suspect dehydration, and continue normal feeding of breast milk or formula as needed.
 For children and adults, Williams recommends asking a few simple questions about their symptoms as well as asking about their recent fluid intake.

 Fluids First – And Foods Count!

 Should the evidence point to dehydration, a glass of water is a good start, but you may want to follow up with an oral rehydration solution such as Pedialyte®.
 The reason?
 When we lose fluids due to sweat, heat, diarrhea, and vomiting, our bodies also lose electrolytes — like sodium, potassium, and chloride — needed to maintain fluid balance and keep our nervous systems and muscles functioning properly.
-Sipping a liter or two of Pedialyte® over a 24-hour period can help restore those lost electrolytes.
+Sipping Pedialyte® over a 24-hour period can help restore those lost electrolytes.

 It's also helpful to keep in mind that hydration isn't just about what we drink.
 Fluids only make up about 80 percent of our daily water intake while food accounts for the additional 20 percent.
 For maximum impact choose water-packed foods like fruits, vegetables, oatmeal, soup and yogurt.

 Did you find this content helpful?YES NO